hanhanwu/Hanhan_Applied_DataScience/README.md

 * <b>Data Transformation</b>
   * Transform non-normal distribution into normal distribution
     * Besides minmax mentioned above, [sklean has multiple transform methods][78], some are even robust to outlisers.
+  * In [this example][82], using box-cox method can convert distributions with multiple peaks into normal distribution
+    * The requirement of box-cox is, all the values have to be positive.

 ## Deal With Imbalanced Data
 ### Sampling Methods